andycranston/minidhcp/README.md

 * 192.168.2.100

 from the laptop.
-If that works they `minidhcp` has done its work.
+If that works then `minidhcp` has done its work.
 Stop the script running by typing Ctrl ^C (UNIX/Linix) or Ctrl break (Windows).